1 Bridge Over Troubled Water

 Midler's version of Wind Beneath My Wings won Song of the Year and Record of the Year at the 1990 Grammy Awards.
 Other legendary artists have recorded it as well, such people as Lou Rawls, Gladys Knight and the Pips, Patty LaBelle, Kenny Rogers, Judy Collins, Sheena Easton, Willie Nelson, Lee Greenwood, Celine Dion, and Steven Houghton.
 Country singer Garry Morris's version won Song of the Year by the Academy of Country Music and Country Music Association.

 What a gift Carole King and James Taylor gave to us with this melodious, warm, blanket of comfort, reassurance, and tenderness.
 You've Got a Friend is a universal friendship song.
 Everyone knows it, and everyone loves it.
 It connects with our need to hope and trust that someone we hold dear, holds us dear, and will always be there.

 Carole King wrote and recorded this song for her illustrious, ground-breaking album, Tapestry.
 James Taylor played the guitar on it.
 Taylor, a close friend of King's, recorded it simultaneously for his Mud Slide Slim album and put it out as a single.
-Taylor's version became a number one hit on the Billboard Top 100.
-Both King and Taylor enjoyed its success and the subsequent accolades - Grammy Award Song of the Year (for King), and Best Male Pop Vocal Performance (for Taylor).
+Taylor's version became a #1 hit on the Billboard Top 100.
+Both King and Taylor enjoyed its success and subsequent accolades - Grammy Awards for Song of the Year (for King), and Best Male Pop Vocal Performance (for Taylor).